wsouto/rock-paper-scissors/README.md

 The goal now is to add Lizard-Spock to the game.
 To facilitate the task and keep things uniform, the images are already in place. ✅

+Next assignment: to learn some Typescript.
+Let's convert `app.js` to `app.ts`.

 ---

 ## To run the game locally: